HaciGustav/Digital-Clock/README.md

 # Analog-Digital Clock

-Digital or analog clock with weather and city information Switching between clocks is done via slide-button.
+Digital or analog clock with weather and city information <br>
+Switching between clocks is done via slide-button.
 ## Authors